VeronicaL273/p8105_hw6_yl5830/homework6.md

 |:---------------|---------:|----------:|----------:|--------:|------:|---------:|---------:|
 | victim_sexMale |   -0.204 |     0.032 |     -6.38 |       0 | 0.816 |    0.766 |    0.868 |

-Logistic Regression for All Cities. run glm for each of the cities in your dataset, and extract the adjusted odds ratio (and CI) for solving homicides comparing male victims to female victims.
+4. Logistic Regression for All Cities.

+run `glm` for each of the cities in dataset, and extract the adjusted odds ratio (and CI) for solving homicides comparing male victims to female victims.

 ``` r
 city_models =